-How To Be Healthy When You Live In A Dorm
+Here’s How to Be Healthy when You Live in a Dorm

-Students across Britain (and everywhere else too!) face a daily struggle: They’re not getting all the essential ‘good things’ that lead to a healthy lifestyle.
+College student all over the world face a daily struggle: They’re not getting all the essential ‘good things’ that lead to a healthy lifestyle.
 It’s very hard to feel great when you’re living off of pizza, burgers and chips in your dining hall.
+Seriously, don’t be a victim of the dreaded Freshman 15.
+It’s real!

 Trying to eat five servings of fruit and vegetables a day can leave you feeling like a rabbit and making sure you’re getting all the necessary vitamins from your diet can puzzle the best of us.